 The Company considers the deliverables in its product offering as separate units of accounting and recognizes deliverables as revenue upon delivery only if (i) the deliverable has standalone value and (ii) if the arrangement includes a general right of return relative to the delivered item(s), delivery or performance of the undelivered item(s) is probable and substantially controlled by the Company.
 The Company allocates consideration to the separate units of accounting, unless the undelivered elements were deemed perfunctory and inconsequential.
-The Company uses the relative selling price method, in which allocation of consideration is based on vendor-specific objective evidence (VSOE) if available, third-party evidence (TPE), or if VSOE and TPE are not available, management's best estimate of a standalone selling price (ESP) for the undelivered elements.
+The amount of the determined guarantee fair value is allocated in full to the guarantee and the remaining allocable consideration is allocated to other separate units of accounting using the relative selling price method, in which allocation of consideration is based on vendor-specific objective evidence ("VSOE") if available, third-party evidence ("TPE"), or if VSOE and TPE are not available, management's best estimate of a standalone selling price ("ESP") for the undelivered elements.

 The Company offers a cloud-based data management application, t:connect, which is made available to customers upon purchase of any of its insulin pumps.
-This service is deemed an undelivered element at the time of the insulin pump sale.
-Because the Company has neither VSOE nor TPE for this deliverable, the allocation of revenue is based on the Company's ESP.
+In July 2016, the Company received clearance from the FDA to begin offering the Tandem Device Updater, which is a Mac® and PC-compatible tool for the remote update of Tandem insulin pump software.
+Utilizing Tandem Device Updater, the Company may from time to time provide future unspecified software upgrades to the insulin pump's essential software.
+The t:connect service and the embedded right included with qualifying insulin pumps to receive on a when-and-if-available basis, future unspecified software upgrades relating to the product's essential software are deemed undelivered elements at the time of the insulin pump sale.
+Because the Company has neither VSOE nor TPE for these deliverables, the allocation of revenue is based on the Company's ESP.
 The Company establishes its ESP based on the estimated cost to provide such services, including consideration for a reasonable profit margin, which is then corroborated by comparable market data.
-The Company allocates fair value based on management's ESP to this element at the time of sale and is recognizing the revenue over the four-year hosting period.
-At March 31, 2016 and December 31, 2015, \$1.2 million and \$1.1 million, respectively, were recorded as deferred revenue for the t:connect hosting service.
+The Company allocates fair value based on management's ESP to these elements at the time of sale and is recognizing the revenue over a four-year period, which is the hosting period for t:connect and the period that software upgrades are expected to be provided.
+At September 30, 2016 and December 31, 2015, \$1.3 million and \$1.1 million, respectively, were recorded as deferred revenue for these undelivered elements.
 All other undelivered elements at the time of sale are deemed inconsequential or perfunctory.